fitbenchmarking/fitbenchmarking/docs/source/contributors/extending_fitbenchmarking.rst

 **Fitting problem definition types currently supported**

-At the time of writing, the types (formats) that are currently supported
+The types (formats) that are currently supported
 are:

   - Native (Fitbenchmark)